Semiwadcutter

 A semiwadcutter (SWC) or flat-nose is a type of all-purpose bullet commonly used in revolvers.
 The SWC combines features of the traditional round-nosed bullets and the wadcutter bullets used in target shooting, and is used in both revolver and rifle cartridges for hunting, target shooting and plinking.
-Full wadcutters frequently have problems feeding from magazines reliably in semi-automatics, so SWCs may be used when a true WC is desired but cannot be used for this reason.
+Full wadcutters frequently have problems reliably feeding from the magazines of semi-automatic pistols, so SWCs may be used when a true WC is desired but cannot be used for this reason.

 The semiwadcutter design consists of a roughly conical shape with the tip truncated flat (called a meplat), sitting on a cylinder (A at right).
 The base of the cone is slightly smaller in diameter than the cylinder, leaving a sharp shoulder.
 The flat nose punches a clean hole in the target, rather than stretching/tearing it like a round nose bullet would, and the sharp shoulder enlarges the hole neatly, allowing easy and accurate scoring of the target.
+A hunting flat nosed cast bullet will hold together without expanding and carry a large amount of air envelope with it causing a great amount of cavitation and wounding.
+Since it is cavitation that does most of the damage when a bullet strikes a game animal this means the flat nose bullet is an extremely effective hunting design.
 The SWC design offers better external ballistics than the wadcutter, as its conical nose produces less drag than the flat cylinder.
 A typical modification is to alter the conical section to make the sides concave, to reduce the bullet mass, or convex, to increase it.
 B shows a concave sided SWC, typical of a lightweight .45 ACP bullet used in bullseye shooting.
 The concave sides reduce the bullet weight, and thus the recoil, while keeping the overall length of the bullet long enough to feed reliably in a semi-automatic pistol such as the M1911 commonly found in bullseye competitions.